Frijol/climate-change/GLOSSARY.md

 ## OTEC
 ocean thermal energy conversion, also called thalassothermal energy

+## overburden
+the material that lies above an area suitable for economic exploitation (e.g. soil, plants above a potential mine)

 ## OWC
 oscillating water column: a vertical chamber drilled into a cliff where waves push aboveground air through a turbine